Blog Total Locker Service

 Mistake 1: Too many lockers

-Trying to maximise locker numbers often reduces usability.
-Overcrowding leads to narrow aisles and limited movement space.
+Trying to maximise locker numbers often reduces usability and makes the room feel cramped.

 Mistake 2: Narrow aisles

-How to avoid it: Allow for movement, passing users and open locker doors.
+How to avoid it: Allow enough space for movement, passing and locker access.

 Mistake 3: Wrong locker size

-How to avoid it: Match locker size to what users actually store.
+How to avoid it: Base locker size on what users actually need to store.

 Mistake 4: Ignoring peak usage